nm19000/AccuracyBounds/README.md

 │ │ ├── ... \
 │ ├── ... \

-The data used in our experiments can be downloaded from the indications on https://huggingface.co/datasets/isp-uv-es/opensr-test
+The data used in our experiments can be downloaded from the indications on [huggingface](https://huggingface.co/datasets/isp-uv-es/opensr-test).

-The folders and the files cqn be renamed according to the code

-### Preliminary Kernel size computations
+### Preliminary Kernelsize Computations

 Run the command
  " python test/S2_SR/Kernelsize_computations.py "
  with the desired options specified in the file Kernelsize_computations.py

-### Preliminary operator calculation
+### Preliminary Operator Computations

-To calculate the Downsampling operator and its kernel projection under matrix form, run
+To calculate the downsampling operator and its kernel projection in matrix form, run

 " python examples/S2_SR/op_testing.py "

-Change manually the values of the following variables inside the python file to enable or discard the corresponding computation or visualization :
+Manually change the values of the following variables inside the python file to enable or discard the corresponding computation or visualization :

 plot_sparsity = False # To plot the sparsity pattern of the operators \
 check_DSOp = False  # To check that the downsampling operator uner matrix is correctly computed \
 computeDS = False # To compute the downsampling operator under matrix form \
-compute_P_null = False # To compute the Null space projection \
+compute_P_null = False # To compute the kenrel projection \
-check_P_null = False # To check that the Null space projection operator uner matrix is correctly computed\
+check_P_null = False # To check that the kernel projection operator uner matrix is correctly computed\
 scale_plot = False # To plot some satellite images with the scale bars \

-The path of the dataset can as wall be changed according to the needs.

 ### Run the experiments

-After having run the preliminary Kernel size and Kernel projection operator computations, the experiments are ready to be reproduced with the command
+After having run the preliminary kernelsize and kernel projection operator computations, the experiments are ready to be reproduced with the command

 ""
 python test/S2_SR/experiments.py
 ""

-Adjust inside the python file the following parameters :
+Adjust the following parameters inside the python file:

 DSHR = True # Whether the lower resolution image is the downsampled version of the high resolution image (we run the experiments with DSHR = true)\
 light_loading = False # Whether you use the light dataloader or you want to use stored patches.
 We run the experiments with the parameter set to false, but it is recommended for more memory and speed efficiency.
 Warning : it has to correspond with the value of the --light_load parameter in the kernel size computations .
 If light_loading is set to false, you will need to generate a dataset where each file corresponds to a patch.
 This can be done using the function build_S2_patched_dataset_DSHR or build_S2_patched_dataset in the utils.py file.
 Warning such a patched dataset may contain more than 100 000 patches files for 119 full sized images.
 It is therefore not recommended.
 If activated, use the dataset SRDataset_perimg_lightload instead of the dataset SRDataset_perimg \